andrewtheiss/AnimeChainDev/docs/docs/index.md

 ---

 !!! tip "Need Help?"
     New to AnimeChain?
 Start with our [Getting Started Guide](use-animechain.md#getting-started-mainnet) or try our [Interactive Tools](/interactive-tools/) to explore the network safely.

+---

+!!!
+Disclaimer
+    This documentation is created by the community and is not officially part of the AnimeCoin Foundation.
+However, testnet faucet funds have been provided by the official team in support of this work!
+Thanks again!
+Mainnet faucet is provided by me, so only use for development.